seenons/seenons-be-assignment/README.md

 ### Registered Stream Pickups

-Can be described as:
+    Definition:
-A "scheduled" pickup registered by a customer to be performed by a Service Provider at a given date
+      A Registered Stream Pickup is an Entity in our domain model that represents a scheduled pickup of a Waste Stream by a Service Provider at a given date.
+    Role:
+      It is used to register a pickup of a Waste Stream by a Service Provider at a given date.
+    Attributes:
+      id: A unique identifier for the Registered Stream Pickup.
+      stream: The Waste Stream to be picked up.
+      service_provider: The Service Provider that will pick up the Waste Stream.
+      pickup_date: The date when the pickup will happen.

 | id | stream_id | service_provider_id | pickup_date |
 |:--:|:---------:|:-------------------:|-------------|